jschappet/magic_map_project/Science/James Gates.md

 # Introduction
 James Gates is a prominent theoretical physicist known for his work in supersymmetry, supergravity, and string theory.
 His research has contributed significantly to our understanding of the fundamental aspects of the universe.
-Gates is also recognized for his efforts in science education and outreach, particularly in promoting diversity in the STEM fields.
+Gates is also recognized for his efforts in science education and outreach, particularly in promoting diversity in the STEM fields. #TOBE_REVIEWED

 # Relevance
 James Gates' contributions to theoretical physics extend beyond academic research; he has been a strong advocate for increasing participation of underrepresented groups in science and technology.
-His work has implications for both the advancement of theoretical physics and the promotion of inclusivity in scientific communities.
+His work has implications for both the advancement of theoretical physics and the promotion of inclusivity in scientific communities. #TOBE_REVIEWED

 # Resources